markjivko/kronup-php/docs/Api/ExperiencesApi.md

 ## `evaluatePeer()`

-> Evaluate peers

-Anonymously evaluate another peer on this notion.
+> Experiences Anonymously evaluate another peer on this notion.
 Only the last evaluation is kept in a 24 hours interval.

 {: .new-title }
 > #️⃣ Execute example in terminal